rndsrc/orbits-py/README.md

 # Speeding Up Your Python Codes 1000x

-Python is a favorite for data science and scientific computing, but its interpreted nature can be a performance bottleneck.
-In this workshop, we will explore practical techniques to supercharge Python performance, including vectorization, parallel/distributed computing, just-in-time compilation, and GPU acceleration.
-We will also cover profiling best practices to benchmark and optimize codes.
-Whether you're processing large datasets, training AI models, or running simulations, these strategies will help you achieve speedups of up to 1000x.
+Welcome to this workshop!

+In this repository, you will find a [Jupyter Notebook](orbits.ipynb) that walks you through step-by-step optimizations using a classic n-body simulation.
+We start with simple improvements like list comprehensions and reducing operation counts, then move on to advanced techniques with high-performance libraries such as `NumPy` and Google `JAX`, just-in-time compilation, and GPU acceleration.

+The result is a performance boost of over 1000x, empowering you to process complex datasets, train AI models, or run detailed simulations efficiently.
+Enjoy the journey and unlock Python's true potential!